-5 Life Lessons for Writers I Wish Every School Would Teach
+5 Life Lessons I Wish Every Writer Would Learn

-With kids headed back to school, both in online classes and socially distanced classrooms, I’ve been reflecting on the teachers who guided me in becoming a professional writer and inspired me to create The Story Engine deck to help other writers come up with their own creative prompts.
+I’ve been reflecting on the teachers who guided me in becoming a professional writer and inspired me to create The Story Engine Deck to help other writers come up with their own creative prompts.

 The best teachers don’t just give you the nuts-and-bolts lessons for crafting a sentence or spinning a yarn.
 They also teach what it means to be a writer and think like a writer.